 Make these Welsh Cakes with an easy to follow recipe.
 Think of a mini pancake or flat circular scone, packed with spices and sultanas/raisins, and dusted with caster sugar.
-Don’t forget to lick your fingers after each bite!
+You’ll love these Welsh Breakfast Cakes.

-I first had these Welsh Cakes served on a three tier cake stand during high tea, but lately I’ve discovered that I love them during the mornings.
+I first had these Welsh Cakes served on a three tier cake stand during high tea.
+Since then, I’ve discovered that I love them during the mornings for breakfast.

-I like to think of these Welsh Cakes as finger food pancakes in form, but with the rich butteriness that normally comes with a scone.
-They look adorable, and can be picked up with one hand and eaten in three dainty bites.
+I like to think of these Welsh Breakfast Cakes as finger food pancakes in form.
+But even better — with the rich butteriness that normally comes with a scone.

 Welsh Cakes have the best attributes of both a pancake and a scone